In this section…

 The weave will be more balanced if the thread count in the warp is increased by adding more passive pairs.
 One or two extra pairs are sufficient in narrow trails (I added one extra passive pair in my sample).
 When making a corner, the working direction changes 90° — i.e. the warp and weft are exchanged.
 As a result the thread count has to change in both directions, and the new worker pair will finish in the current ‘passive’ direction and all the new passive pairs in the current ‘worker’ direction.
 This is done by adding extra pairs in the new ‘passive’ direction and by ‘turning’ pairs around a pin — with a twist — at the edge of the trail.
 It may be necessary to have these ‘turnings’ at both sides of the trail to even out the change in thread counts.

-Extra pinholes are needed at both sides of the trail to avoid the trail getting too open and the trail must be drafted with two pin-holes close together where it changes direction (see Figure A in the instructions for half-stitch trails ).
+Extra pinholes are needed at both sides of the trail to avoid it getting too open and the trail must be drafted with two pin-holes close together where it changes direction (see Figure A in the instructions for half-stitch trails ).

 The diagrams above are for one particular example, but continuous cloth-stitch trails in other patterns can be worked in a similar way.
 Start by making a diagram and when you are happy with that make a sample.